Children's Hospital of Wisconsin NICU is a regional leader

 Children's Hospital of Wisconsin is one of the region's top destinations for the care of newborns and fetuses with complex medical and surgical needs, before or after birth.
 The Fetal Concerns Center offers comprehensive care coordination for families and work in partnership with the providers who offer a variety of fetal interventions.
 We have Wisconsin's largest level IV NICU and care for the region's high-risk newborns.
 Our comprehensive program is nationally recognized for our interdisciplinary approach, physician expertise and consistently high measures in safety, quality and outcomes.

-Families across the nation trust Children's Hospital of Wisconsin for compassionate, comprehensive and cutting edge fetal care at the Fetal Concerns Center of Wisconsin for their children before birth.
+Families across the nation trust Children's Hospital of Wisconsin for compassionate, comprehensive and cutting edge fetal care at the Fetal Concerns Center for their children before birth.
 The staff in our state-of-the-art, Neonatal Intensive Care Units (NICUs) in Milwaukee and Neenah care for infants with a variety of diagnosis ranging from prematurity to complex medical and surgical problems.